 But the exciting skill building isn't just tied to the cookies themselves!
-Girls continue to hone their entrepreneurial skills and go-getting spirit by earning Cookie Business badges and Financial Literacy badges.
+Girls of all Girl Scout levels can continue honing their entrepreneurial skills by earning the Cookie Business badges, Cookie Entrepreneur Family pin, and the Financial Literacy badges year over year.

-Before your cookie bosses open shop, be sure to check out these helpful resources that will empower you to:
+Before your cookie bosses open shop, be sure to check out these helpful troop leader resources that will empower you to:

-- Manage your troop's funds. - Learn how girls participate in money earning. - Discover how your troop can reach its financial goals. - Understand just how much your girls are capable of by grade level and how their entrepreneurial skills progress.
+- Manage your troop's funds. - Learn how girls participate in money earning. - Discover how your troop can reach its financial goals. - Plan activities to help her earn cookie pins and badges - Understand just how much your girls are capable of by grade level and how their entrepreneurial skills progress.